Elisabeth Binder: Awards

 Binder has been awarded the Theodore Reich Young Investigator Award, given by the International Society of Psychiatric Genetics and the Max Hamilton Award, bestowed upon scientists who have made outstanding contributions to the field, awarded by the International College of Neuropsychopharmacology (CINP).

 In 2016 she became a member of the German Academy of Sciences Leopoldina.

 Positions of trust and research assessments

 Binder is a member of Munich Center for Neurosciences as well as an associate faculty member of Graduate School of Systemic Neurosciences at Ludwig Maximilian University of Munich.
-She is a member of the executive committee of the European College of Neuropsychopharmacology (ECNP).
+She also serves as Vice-President of the European College of Neuropsychopharmacology (ECNP) and is a member of its Executive Committee.